bristol-su/support/UPGRADE.md

 ### Completion Conditions

 If you have created any completion conditions, you must change the options() function to return a \FormSchema\Schema\Form class instead of an array.

+### Module Instances
+Module Instances should now be retrieved using the Module Instance Repository

 ## [v2.0]

 ### Database User